 Except for the rare times when turnover is a good thing (you never really wanted to hire your neighbor’s kid) it’s very costly in time, money, energy, and progress.
 A business’ goal is to hire, invest in, develop, promote, and reap those invested benefits from its people (hello, HR).

 Losing people is not easily hurdled.
 If this becomes a pattern, it will handicap future success as it affects areas that are fueled by longevity, including:

 Innovation: people can contribute more once they understand, they need their feet wet before their contributions are dialed in.

 Depth: as you are trying to create leadership depth, this remains under-developed as people continuously move on.
 The next in line may not be ready for that level of responsibility.

 Cohesion: even the most well-oiled machines kink up when a new personality comes aboard.
 Part of retention is from the bond amongst one another and the norms established within that group.

 When you are constantly hiring and training you fall into a painful and stagnant state.
-After a while…its time to look in the mirror.

 2 reasons for leaving that are reversible